 The triangle choke is one of BJJ’s signature submissions.
 One of the reasons why the triangle choke is so effective is its versatility.
 The triangle choke has multiple variations, and there are many ways to achieve it.
 Although the triangle choke can be applied from virtually any position, it is most commonly applied from the closed guard.
-When applied from the closed guard position, the triangle choke serves several purposes, including:

 - In MMA or in a self-defense situation, triangle choke attempts force the person on top to stop throwing strikes or trying to open the closed guard.
 This presents the bottom person with sweep, escape, and submission opportunities.

 - Even when the triangle is only partially locked, it can act as a powerful and safe restraint position, leaving an opponent’s face and head open to strike attempts while eliminating his or her chances to attack.